Crissov/PNG-extensions/fcTL+fdAT.md

 | 4               | 5               | first `fdAT` for thirdd fragment
 | ...             | ...             |

-Decoders must treat out-of-order APNG chunks as an error.
+Decoders must treat out-of-order PNG chunks as an error.
 PNG editors should restore them to correct order using the sequence numbers.

+Issue: This is taken from the APNG specification, but I believe that `IDAT` should always have an integer sequence number less than 1, regardless of the position of the first `fcTL` chunk.

 ## `fcTL`: The Fragment Control Chunk